 Located in the Northland region

-Trounson Kauri Park is a mainland island.
-The restoration project includes a 586-hectare forest reserve and farmland.
-The project aims to restore the former richness of native biodiversity this forest once boasted, and to let visitors enjoy a glimpse of what pristine kauri forests were once like.
+Trounson Kauri Park is has been managed as a mainland island since 1995.
+The goal is to restore the former richness of native biodiversity this forest once boasted, and to let visitors enjoy a glimpse of what pristine kauri forests were once like.